University: University of Oxford

 Having studied public international law at undergraduate and postgraduate level and taught the subject for several years at Oxford, Jessica Wells decided that it was time to put her expertise into practice and train as a barrister.
 “I couldn’t see myself in a big City firm,” she explains.
 “It was mainly the independence and variety of the Bar that appealed to me.”

 Jessica completed her pupillage at Essex Court Chambers – an experience which she describes as “rigorous, but very fair.
 The chambers were very supportive; we knew exactly what we had to do and when decisions were being taken.”
-Now a tenant at Essex Court, Jessica has developed several areas of expertise, as is the case for many barristers – but it was Essex Court’s strength in public international law which attracted her to apply there, and this area forms a significant part of her practice today.
+Now a tenant at Essex Court, Jessica has developed several areas of expertise, as is the case for many barristers – but it was Essex Court’s strength in public international law that attracted her to apply there, and this area forms a significant part of her practice today.

 From the start, Jessica was fortunate to be brought into several international cases with senior members of the chambers – including the opportunity to address the International Court of Justice while she was still a pupil: “That was an amazing experience, which I could never have expected to come along so early in my career.”